z-shell/H-S-MW/docs/README.md

 schedprompt
 ```

 Refresh the clock in prompt every second.
-The `reset-prompt-protect` zstyle needs to be set to 1 for correct cooperation with HSMW.
-Or, you could use `zle .reset-prompt` (i.e. with the dot in front) to call the original, not overloaded (by F-Sy-H, zsh-autosuggestsions, etc.) `reset-prompt` widget.
+The `reset-prompt-protect` zstyle needs to be set to 1 for correct cooperation with H-S-MW.
+Or, you could use `zle .reset-prompt` (i.e. with the dot in front) to call the original, not overloaded (by F-Sy-H, zsh-autosuggestions, etc.) `reset-prompt` widget.

 ### Zstyles